| Title: | Client Library for SpatioTemporal Asset Catalog |

 argument.

-stac()
+stac() stac_search() collections()

 items()

-## Not run: stac("https://brazildatacube.dpi.inpe.br/stac/") %>% get_request() stac("https://brazildatacube.dpi.inpe.br/stac/") %>% stac_search(collections = "CB4-16D-2") %>% post_request() ## End(Not run)
+## Not run: stac("https://data.inpe.br/bdc/stac/v1/") %>% get_request() stac("https://data.inpe.br/bdc/stac/v1/") %>% stac_search(collections = "CBERS4-WFI-16D-2") %>% post_request() ## End(Not run)## Not run: stac("https://data.inpe.br/bdc/stac/v1/") %>% get_request() stac("https://data.inpe.br/bdc/stac/v1/") %>% stac_search(collections = "CBERS4-WFI-16D-2") %>% post_request() ## End(Not run)

-, and
+/collections/{collectionId}/items, and

-endpoints.
+/collections/{collectionId}/items/{itemId} endpoints.

 Each endpoint retrieves specific STAC objects:

-: Returns a STAC Items
+/collections/{collectionId}/items: Returns a STAC Item

-collection (GeoJSON)
+Collection (GeoJSON)

-: Returns a
+/collections/{collectionId}/items/{itemId}: Returns a STAC

-STAC Item (GeoJSON Feature)
+Item (GeoJSON Feature)

-The endpoint /collections/{collectionId}/items
+The endpoint /collections/{collectionId}/items accepts the same

-items(q, feature_id = NULL, datetime = NULL, bbox = NULL, limit = NULL)
+items(q, feature_id = NULL, datetime = NULL, bbox = NULL, limit = NULL)items(q, feature_id = NULL, datetime = NULL, bbox = NULL, limit = NULL)

 q |